NON-LINEAR PHYSICS - 2022/3

 Formative assessment and feedback

-Students receive continuous feedback through discussions during class time.
+Students receive continuous feedback through discussions during class time, online through the Surreylearn discussion board, and I am available most days by old-fashioned email or (in non-pandemic circumstances) in person.
 Assessment of the submitted coursework is returned to the students with feedback on their performance.

 - To provide a sound grounding and the basic theorems, methods and applications of the theory of non-linear physics.
 To gain computational and mathematical skill to characterise the qualitative complex systems in physics, finance, and other disciplines.